sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/07-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 ### EVM-to-Substrate token transfer example

-In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 0.5 Goerli Phala `gPHA` tokens.
-The transfer will be initiated on the EVM-side via the Goerli Ethereum testnet and received on the Substrate-side via the Rococo-Phala testnet.
+In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 0.5 Sepolia sygUSD `sygUSD` tokens.
+The transfer will be initiated on the EVM-side via the Sepolia Ethereum testnet and received on the Substrate-side via the Rococo-Phala testnet.

 This is an example script that demonstrates the functionality of the Sygma SDK and the wider Sygma ecosystem of relayers and bridge and handler contracts/pallets.
 The complete example can be found in this [repo]( https://github.com/sygmaprotocol/sygma-sdk/tree/main/examples/evm-to-substrate-fungible-transfer#sygma-sdk-erc20-example).